YouTube Playback Speed Guide

-This page is for the real YouTube intent: where the speed control lives, why it might not work, and which range is worth using before you estimate the exact runtime.
+This page is for the real YouTube intent: where the speed control lives, why you cannot change it, and which range is worth using before you estimate the exact runtime.

 Open the player settings first